 Means of Introduction: Capybaras are known to be kept as pets in United States.
 It is suspected that the Florida population is the result of escapees from a private residence.

-Status: A population may be established in the Santa Fe River drainage in north-central Florida, but none have been seen since 2011.
+Status: A population may have been established in the Santa Fe River drainage in north-central Florida, but none have been seen since 2011.

 References: (click for full references)